andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

-2. Click the blue link "vm-osticket" located under "Name".
+2.Click the blue link "vm-osticket" located under "Name".
-3. On the "Overview" tab, find/copy the Public IP address located under "Size"; Essentials.
+3.On the "Overview" tab, find/copy the Public IP address located under "Size"; Essentials.
 <p>
 <img src="https://i.imgur.com/6WKUKJ0.png" height="80%" width="80%"/>
 </p>
 <p>

-4. To access Remote Desktop Connection on Windows, navigate to the bottom-left corner and click on the "Start" button (Windows logo), then search for "Remote Desktop Connection" and open it.
+4.To access Remote Desktop Connection on Windows, navigate to the bottom-left corner and click on the "Start" button (Windows logo), then search for "Remote Desktop Connection" and open it.
 For Mac users download the app "remote- Microsoft Remote Desktop" from the App Store.

-5. Paste the Public IP address(from your VM) in the computer name field and click "Connect".
+5.Paste the Public IP address(from your VM) in the computer name field and click "Connect".
 For Mac users paste the IP Address on "PC-name" and click "add".

  <p>
 <img src="https://i.imgur.com/So0Dn0n.png" height="80%" width="80%"/>
 </p>
 <p>

-6. Afterwards, make sure to log-in your credentials from Step 3 (Use Username: labuser/Password: Your unique password).
+6.Afterwards, make sure to log-in your credentials from Step 3 (Use Username: labuser/Password: Your unique password).

 - Note: For Windows users click "Yes" to connect to your VM.
 Observe the following display:
 <p>